 Pumpkin picking has seen a huge surge in popularity in recent years and now there’s a great range of PYO pumpkin farms and pumpkin patches in Derby and across Derbyshire.
 Unsurprising really since it’s good, seasonal, wholesome family fun.
 What could be better than wrapping up warm and spending some time in the fresh air searching for the perfect pumpkin?
 Here’s everything you need to know about pumpkin picking Derby and Derbyshire.
-Fully updated for 2023 – but please check opening times carefully directed with each patch.
+Fully updated for 2024 – but always double check open details, especially in adverse weather conditions.

 Where are the best PYO pumpkin patches in Derbyshire?